dekrus/Fallout2MechanicsMiniRework/README.md

 - NPCs and companions can apply poison to their own weapons if they have a radscorpion tail in their inventory.
 - When poisoned, NPCs and companions can use an antidote (or other healing items) if available in their inventory.
 They can do so during combat, out of combat, while traveling on the world map, and while resting.
 - Added a new perk, **"Toxicologist"**, available from level 6 and requiring Science above 50% or Outdoorsman above 70%.
 This perk adds poison damage when using Needler pistol, increases the effectiveness of all poisoned weapons, and raises your poison resistance cap to 100%.
+- Golden gecko bites now poison the target, as mentioned by Slim and other trappers in Klamath.

 ### Healing
 **(Requires set in ddraw.ini: SpeedInterfaceCounterAnims=2)**